 Detroit VA Re-brand

 Overview:The College for Creative Studies (CCS) and the John D. Dingell Department of Veterans Affairs Medical Center (VAMC) aim to establish a cooperative relationship with the goal of developing a comprehensive re-brand for the VAMC by Fall 2023.
-This initiative, led by CCS group members Kyra Bowman, Michael Johnson, and Bryan Henry, seeks to align the VAMC's local brand with the core values and visual identity of the Federal Branding for Veterans Affairs, fostering mutual benefit and support between the organizations.
+This initiative, led by CCS group members including myself, Kyra Bowman, Michael Johnson, and Bryan Henry, seeks to align the VAMC's local brand with the core values and visual identity of the Federal Branding for Veterans Affairs, fostering mutual benefit and support between the organizations.

 Software: Illustrator, Photoshop